alonitac/DevOpsBootcampUPES/tutorials/docker_containers.md

 Feel free to go wild, you are within a container :-)

-### Spot check
+> ### :pencil2: Playing with the running container
+>

-In your open Ubuntu container terminal session:
+> In your open Ubuntu container terminal session:
+>

-1. What is the current user?
+> 1. What is the current user?
-2. What is the hostname?
+> 2. What is the hostname?
-3. Is the container connected to the internet?
+> 3. Is the container connected to the internet?
 Can you ping `google.com`?
 Oh, don't have the `ping` command?
 Install it inside the container!
-4. What is the user's home directory?
+> 4. What is the user's home directory?
-5. How many processes are running in the container?
+> 5. How many processes are running in the container?
 What could that indicate?
-6. Do you have `docker` installed in the container?
+> 6. Do you have `docker` installed in the container?

-### Solution

-1. `root` as can be seen in the terminal prompt, or via `whoami`.
-2. The hostname is the first 12 characters of the full container id.
-E.g. `7c0aaf2b641f`.
-3. Install the ping command by `apt-get install iputils-ping`.
-4. `echo $HOME` discovers that the home directory is `/root`.
-5. `ps -aux` discovers only one running process (and another temporary process for the `ps` command itself).
-This indicates that we don't really run a full Ubuntu OS, including all background processes, but only a single poor terminal process.
-6. Docker is not installed: type `docker` and get `bash: docker: command not found`.

 ### Interacting with containers